DaweiXia/fenanodegree/frontend-nanodegree-mobile-portfolio-master/README.md

 2. Pick all movers by getElementsByClassName, not by querySelectorAll in function updatePositions;

+3. Solve FSL by getting scrollTopRatio out of the for loop.
 ### Customization with Bootstrap
 The portfolio was built on Twitter's <a href="http://getbootstrap.com/">Bootstrap</a> framework.
 All custom styles are in `dist/css/portfolio.css` in the portfolio repo.